 National Rosé Day

-National Rosé Day is a holiday that’s observed on the second Saturday in June annually.
-It’s a day on which everyone is encouraged to grab a bottle of this wine and pour themselves a glass.
-Rosé is a type of wine that’s been around since ancient times, so consumers can not only enjoy the light color of this wine and its subtle flavor but also its long and rich history.
+National Rosé Day is a holiday observed on the second Saturday in June annually.
+It’s a day when everyone is encouraged to grab a bottle of this wine and pour themselves a glass.
+Rosé is a type of wine that has been around since ancient times, allowing consumers to not only enjoy the light color and subtle flavor of this wine but also its long and rich history.

-National Rosé Day is a holiday that was first proposed by a company that specializes in Rosé wines, Bodvar in 2014.
-It was proposed to ensure that encourage people to enjoy the subtle flavors and aroma of these wines and to let people know that it’s one of the most versatile types of wines available today.
-It’s been observed ever since.
+National Rosé Day is a holiday that was first proposed by a company specializing in Rosé wines, Bodvar, in 2014.
+It was proposed to encourage people to enjoy the subtle flavors and aroma of these wines and to inform people that it’s one of the most versatile types of wines available today.
+It has been observed ever since.

 Facts About Rosé Wine

-Even though you might think that you know everything there is about Rosé wine, the truth of the matter is that there are probably one or two things that you don’t know, and that’s why we’ve decided to write this section.
+Even though you might think that you know everything there is to know about Rosé wine, the truth is that there are probably one or two things that you don’t know.
+That’s why we’ve decided to write this section.
 We’ve gathered together what we feel are some of the best Rosé wine facts we could find, so everyone can impress their friends and family with some great trivia about this type of wine.

 This Wine Gets Its Color From Grape Skins

 Rosé wine is made by immersing the skin of red grapes in the wine for a minimum of two hours to a maximum of twenty hours.
-The quicker the grape skins are removed from the wine, the lighter its color is going to be, and the longer it’s in the wine, the darker it will be.
+The quicker the grape skins are removed from the wine, the lighter its color will be, and the longer they’re in the wine, the darker it will be.

 The best thing about Rosé wine is that it’s one of the more versatile wines available.
-There are pairing for just about any food.
-It doesn’t matter if you’re pairing it with fruit and cheese, or with hamburgers and Tex-Mex, there’s a Rosé wine perfect for the job.
+There are pairings for just about any food.
+It doesn’t matter if you’re pairing it with fruit and cheese or with hamburgers and Tex-Mex; there’s a Rosé wine perfect for the job.

 Rosé Wines Are More Affordable